Predicting Electron-Pair Geometry and Molecular Shape

 It is recommended that you use your molecular kit or the simulation to help answer the following questions:

-Two of the top 50 chemicals produced in the United States, ammonium nitrate and ammonium sulfate, both used as fertilizers, contain the ammonium ion.
+Two of the top 50 chemicals produced in the United States, ammonium nitrate and ammonium sulfate.
+Both of these, used as fertilizers, contain the ammonium ion.
 Predict the electron-pair geometry and molecular structure of the NH4+ cation

 Solution (can a drop down option be created here so that the Lewis is hidden at first & the VSEPR below as well?).